roosta/yank/README.md

 namespace.
 Open up Firefox and goto `about:debugging` -\> Load Temporary Add-on -\> browse to: `[project-root]/resources/dev/manifest.json`

+## Package/Release build

 1. To build a release version and package it run:

 ``` example
 $ lein release
 ```

+This will produce an unsigned .xpi file that can be temporarily loaded in firefox.
+Bear in mind that this package is unsigned and you'd need to sign it yourself to use it as anything but a temporary addon.

 ## Troubleshooting